-ACRE (H.R.
-3139 / S. 2371) is bipartisan legislation sponsored by Reps.
-Randy Feenstra (R-IA) and Wiley Nickel (D-NC) and Sens.
-Jerry Moran (R-KS) and Angus King (I-ME).
+The ACRE Act (H.R.
+1822 / S. 838) is bipartisan legislation sponsored by Rep. Randy Feenstra (R-IA) and Sen. Jerry Moran (R-KS).
 The legislation would lower the cost of credit for farmers, ranchers, and rural homeowners while creating a more equitable and competitive rural lending environment.
 Community banks compete with tax-exempt lenders in rural America that already enjoy this benefit.
 ACRE would promote the viability of farmers and ranchers, rural communities, and community banks in a challenging economic environment.

 Farmers and ranchers, as well as rural communities built around agriculture, must have access to affordable credit to survive and prosper.
-Challenges faced by rural communities include variable weather, fluctuating commodity prices, rising input costs, surging interest rates, and tight cash flows.
-Profit margins are often narrow and working capital can be depleted quickly.
+Challenges faced by rural communities include volatile weather, fluctuating commodity prices, rising input costs, elevated interest rates, and tight cash flows.
+Profit margins are often thin and working capital can be depleted quickly.
 Young, beginning, and small (YBS) farmers and ranchers often have little equity and are deemed less credit worthy.